AliMamdouh2025/STMicroelectronics_Linux_Trainning/Heap Manager V1/README.md

 2- We model Program Break pointer as ProgramBreak_Ptr which is initialized as char *ProgramBreak_Ptr = heap;

-## Circular Linked List implementation to track free memory blocks in heap:
+# Linked List implementation to track free memory blocks in heap:
 1- Structure:
 * Metadata(takes size of unsigned int)  that contains the size of free memory block Node, and the- least bit of Metadata is 0 if it is non-free block, and 1 if it is free block.